RobotNerd/prose-english-format/README.md

 - Paragraphs are left-justified, i.e. no whitespace at the beginning of the line.
   - Any proceeding whitespace on a line turns a paragraph into a block quote.
-  - All lines of a block quote must be indented by the same amount of whitespace.
+  - All lines of a block quote should be indented by the same amount of whitespace.
+However, if there is not a blank line separating multiple indented lines, those lines will be considered part of the same paragraph.
+    In this case, the indentation level of the first line of the paragraph defines the indentation of the block quote.
   - Multiple levels of embedded block quotes are allowed.
 - Dialogue is placed in double quotes `"`.
   - A closing double quote closes the dialogue block.